jakobringler/blog/content/notes/Houdini And Nuke To TouchDesigner.md

 ---
-title: "Houdini And Nuke To TouchDesigner"
+title: "Houdini and Nuke to TouchDesigner"
 draft: false
 tags:
 - touchdesigner